 If you are interested in learning more about the MRH Foundation or are interested in volunteering on one of these committees, please contact MRH Foundation Manager Sara Redman at 989-635-4012.

 The Marlette Regional Hospital Foundation Development Council committees have carried out various fundraising programs—such as the Friends of MRH giving club, the annual Driving for Health Golf Scramble, and the Tree of Shining Love event—in an effort to support the hospital in its mission to improve the quality of health in the communities it serves.

 At the start of each year, the hospital leadership team and Development Council committees jointly determine a project or cause for the Foundation to financially assist the hospital in achieving.

-Past Foundation projects have included: Raising additional funding for the B.C.U.P.S. program, creation of the diagnostic imaging department waiting area, purchase of a nuclear medicine imaging camera, LIFEPAK defibrillators, renovations of the acute care unit, long-term care unit dining area, and, most recently, a renovation of the emergency room (ER).
+Past Foundation projects have included: Raising additional funding for the B.C.U.P.S. program, creation of the diagnostic imaging department waiting area, purchase of a nuclear medicine imaging camera, LIFEPAK defibrillators, renovations of the acute care unit, long-term care unit dining area, emergency room (ER), and, most recently, a renovation of the Hannah D. Wolfe Retirement Residence.

 The Acute Care Renovation Project

 The Hannah D. Wolfe Retirement Residence Renovation Project

 The Marlette Regional Hospital Foundation is currently working to financially assist the hospital in renovating the acute care/swing bed unit at the hospital.

 This unit includes a nurses’ desk/reception area, a physician work room, inpatient rehabilitation, and 7 rooms for patients that are hospitalized following illness or surgery.
 The renovation will feature warm and inviting colors, finishes, and updates that will create a healing environment for patients visiting the facility.